Skip to content

 • Cable TV cables

-Ground Penetration Radar / Ground Probing Radar (GPR) technology is used to locate objects which, essentially, are of a different material to the surrounding environment.
-Although this type of radar is not as exact as RFL - it can't give exact sizes or material readings - it is useful for finding the location of objects buried underground, which would otherwise be invisible.
+Ground Penetrating Radar (GPR) technology is used to locate objects of a different material to the surrounding environment.
+Although GPR is not as exact as RFL because it can’t give exact sizes or material readings, it is useful for finding the location of objects buried underground, which would otherwise be invisible.

 GPR surveys are used to detect the following: